alixpeigue/mockito/rapport/rapport.md

 The `guessPath()` method relies on parsing file paths in a way that is tightly coupled to the specific structure of Android's /data/app/ directory.
 The logic for extracting the package name, handling dashes in APK filenames, and checking the writability of directories is all necessary to ensure correct behavior.

 - **Method `EqualsBuilder.append` (Samer)**
-While it is possible to reduce cyclomatic complexity and improve readability, certain elements, such as type checks, are difficult to eliminate entirely without compromising functionality.
-The need for instanceof checks to differentiate between primitive array types is an important part of the logic.
-This makes it challenging to fully remove these checks while preserving correctness.
+While it is possible to reduce cyclomatic complexity and improve readability certain elements such as type checks are difficult to eliminate without changing functionality.
+The need for instanceof checks to differentiate between array types is an important part of the logic.

 One way to simplify the method is by merging the first two if statements, reducing the CCN by 1.
 Since both conditions lead to the same outcome, they can be merged into a single if statement using a logical OR operator.

-We could also create a helper function for the if-else statements that handle primitive array types.
-This would further reduce the complexity of the additive method.
+We could also create a helper function for the if-else statements that checks for array types.
+This would further reduce the complexity of the append method.
 However, this would mostly just move a large part of the logic to another method rather than really simplifying the approach.
-While that would lower the cyclomatic complexity of the append method, it wouldn't provide a meaningful reduction in the overall complexity of the class.
+While that would lower the cyclomatic complexity of the append method it wouldn't provide a meaningful reduction in the overall complexity of the class.
 Since the primitive array comparisons must still be handled explicitly.
-Given this, the extra method is unnecessary, as it does not significantly improve readability or maintainability.
+Given this the extra method is unnecessary as it does not significantly improve readability or maintainability.

 - **Method `ArrayEquals.matches` (Leo)**